kothasaanvi8/elcfs_protein_complex_modeling/README.md

 ﻿# ELCFS Pipeline Readme
+Scripts for generating manuscript results

 ## Overview

-This pipeline predicts protein complexes by generating protein-protein interaction models and scoring all available protein pairs.
-To facilitate user-friendly cloud computing, it includes a library of Python scripts and a collection of Google Colab notebooks, which are also compatible with the Jupyter computing platform.
+This pipeline predicts protein complexes by building protein-protein interaction models and assigning scores to as many pairs as possible from available expression or association data.
+It then creates weighted graphs from which it identifies “clusters” with high node connectivity and subgraph cohesion.
+The pipeline features a set of Jupyter notebooks that utilize “Google Colab” to harness Google’s powerful computing resources, also seamlessly integrated with GitHub, further benefiting greater accessibility.

-## Manuscript Results

-The results presented in the manuscript were generated over two phases of pipeline development, each corresponding to different sets of proteins.
-Below are the primary sources of data used:
+## Running the pipeline
+The results reflect the performance of a voting classifier committee that followed the manuscript’s eponymous approach on different pair sets as its feature-based composition expanded to accommodate more diverse sources of protein association and expression data.

+Pair sets:
+- D17 (Drew et al., 2017 training and test sets merged)
+- LM19 (Lugo-Martinez et al., 2019 expanded pairs’ set)
+- PS24 (CORUM 3.0 human core set-generated)

 Protein Association Data:
-  - Drew et al., 2017
-  - BioPlex 3.0 (Huttlin et al., 2021)
+- BioPlex 3.0
+- hu.MAP 1.0, 2.0

 Protein Expression Data:
+- FANTOM5
+- GTEx (v7)
 - Lugo-Martinez et al., 2019 & 2021
-  - SubCellBarCode (Orre et al., 2019)
-  - FANTOM5 (Ouyang et al., 2014)
+- Ouyang et al., 2019
+- SubCellBarCode
 - Uhlén et al., 2015
-  - gTEX (Yizhak et al., 2019)

-## Pipeline Execution

-### Preliminary Results

-1. Model Interactions and Score Protein Pairs:
+### Pairsets D17 & LM19
-   - Use the PPI Prediction Performance Analysis v3.ipynb notebook to model interactions and score all available protein pairs.
+1. Use the following notebook to model interactions and generate pair scores:
-   - For faster execution, enable parallel execution by making copies of the notebook and setting partition intervals for each copy.

-   ./google_colab_notebooks/PPI Prediction Performance Analysis v3.ipynb
+- ./google_colab_notebooks/PPI Prediction Performance Analysis v3.ipynb

-2. Predict Complex Assemblies:
+Note: For faster execution, n multiple instances of the notebook were generated, such that the parallel processing flags to the model training function were assigned to each integer between 0 and n-1.

-   - Use the Generate complexes.ipynb notebook to predict complex assemblies.
+2. Use the following notebook to predict complex assemblies:
+- ./google_colab_notebooks/Generate complexes.ipynb

-   - Note: We manually selected thresholds between the interaction model’s F1-measure and values that provided manageable processing times.
+Note: Initially, threshold values along the interaction model’s F1-measure curve were selected manually to balance accuracy with processing time.

-   ./google_colab_notebooks/Generate complexes.ipynb

-3. Prepare Precursors for Evaluation Functions:
-   - Use the complexPrediction_plusAnalysis.ipynb notebook to prepare precursors for evaluation functions.

-   ./google_colab_notebooks/complexPrediction_plusAnalysis.ipynb

-### Final Results
+### Pairsets PS24

-1. Assemble Training Data:
-   - Use the Construct feature matrix.ipynb notebook to assemble the training data.
+3. Use the following notebook to assemble the training data:

-     ./google_colab_notebooks/Construct feature matrix.ipynb
+- ./google_colab_notebooks/Construct feature matrix.ipynb

-2. Create Models:
-   - Use the Build models.ipynb notebook to create the models.
+4. Use the following notebook to create the models:
-   - Note: During Phase 1a, we made copies of the modeling notebook for each fold of cross-validation to take advantage of parallel execution while minimizing deviations from total pipeline automation.

-   ./google_colab_notebooks/Build models.ipynb
+- ./google_colab_notebooks/Build models.ipynb

-3. Generate Predictions:
-   - Use the Make predictions.ipynb notebook to generate predictions.
+5. Use the following notebook to generate predictions:

-   ./google_colab_notebooks/Make predictions.ipynb
+- ./google_colab_notebooks/Make predictions.ipynb

-4. Generate Complexes:
-   - Use the Generate complexes.ipynb notebook to generate complexes.
+6. Use the following notebook to generate complexes:

-   ./google_colab_notebooks/Generate complexes.ipynb
+- ./google_colab_notebooks/Generate complexes.ipynb

-5. Generate Precursors for Complex Evaluation:
-   - Use the Evaluate complexes helper.ipynb notebook to generate precursors for complex evaluation.
+7. Use the following notebook to generate precursors for complex evaluation:

-   ./google_colab_notebooks/Evaluate complexes helper.ipynb
+- ./google_colab_notebooks/Evaluate complexes helper.ipynb

 ### Analysis

-- Run the Analyze results.ipynb notebook to collect results from both phases and generate the manuscript’s figures and tables.
+8. Run the following notebook to generate results, e.g., figures and tables, across the pair sets

-  ./google_colab_notebooks/Analyze results.ipynb
+- ./google_colab_notebooks/Analyze results.ipynb